faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

 7. The model should correctly respond with complete Python code doing what the comments requested.

 8. Next we'll see the impact of few shot prompting when attempting to classify articles.
-Return to the system message, enter `You are a helpful AI assistant` again, click on Save button and subsequently click on **Continue**.
+Return to the system message, enter `You are a helpful AI assistant` again, click on Apply changes and subsequently click on **Continue**.
 This will create a new chat session.

 9. Send the following prompt to the model.